 It can be a little rough.
 But I like it.
 I like feeling the snarling beast of 505 bhp straining at the end of my leash.
 I like how the confidence of the wide tires fights to deliver the raw 470 Lb-Ft of torque, with the big Brembos settling any arguments between.
 (Ventilated cross drilled rotors: 14" front/6 piston, 13.4" rear/4 piston).
 You have to get the Brembo package, OK.
 Enough specs, you know all the rest and if not, go visit Chevy.com and get all your giggles, but it's redundant at this point, being in production since 2004.
 The exhaust note is the voices of the four horsemen, really scream their battle hymnal at 72 mph and up, making a practice run for the Apocalypse.
 I love the thunderous backpressure when you let off the throttle on a downshift.
 How do you make a 7.0 liter beast that avoids the gas guzzler tax?
 It can be done, we have the technology...

 If you don't already know this: it's FAST.
 Period.
 It's neck-snapping, eye-watering, g-pulling fast.
 Don't answer the phone, even with the integrated bluetooth device.
 Don't make a phone call or eat or especially text.
 You don't have time to react because it demands all your attention.
 If you are lucky to get the chance to take these reins, and you feel like it doesn't take 100% of your attention, you are doing it wrong.
 Keep your eyes moving from the road ahead, to your wing mirrors and rearview.
 You have a better chance of spotting cops and other hazards because they come up with astonishing quickness.
 You can get on the freeway with effortless power, get to cruising speed, not even half way to redline and have a whole 'nother gear on top of that.
 And the thing isn't even breaking a sweat.
+Launch is the point that you must judiciously release the 505 horses, because they really want to run and that's why they put in the traction control and conversely, albeit thrilling, sport mode.

 It sticks to the ground with authority and handles everything you can throw at it, canyon roads, freeways, it's got enough good manners to not be a challenge all the time, on the streets too.
 Especially if you factor the enormous power that it delivers.
 I love that feeling that none of it's formidable power is wasted.
 Each tap on the throttle is an instantaneous reflex to the wheels and I out run gravity just for the moment.
 Of course, it's not a good car to sit in traffic, but then, that's never any fun no matter what you're in.
 It takes about all I've got to keep it near the speed limits.
 "But officer, it wanted to go fast."
 Don't really want to ever try that line out, but, there it is.